-Reoperation rates in breast augmentation is rather high, reaching 24% at 5 years and 36% at 10 years (ref.
-FDA, March 2015; Roxo et al. 2016, PRS).
-One of the main causes is related to changes in breast volume and contour deformities (Choudry et al.).
-Sub muscular breast augmentation (behind the muscle) reduces contour deformities, decreasing implant visibility, rippling, and risks of contracture.
-However, submuscular breast augmentations showed a volumetric reduction of the muscle of almost 50% at one year (Roxo, 2016).
-Subglandular breast augmentations showed a volumetric reduction of the breast gland of 23% at one year.
+Reoperation rates in breast augmentation are rather high, reaching 24% at 5 years and 36% at 10 years.
+One of the main causes is related to changes in breast volume and contour deformities (capsule formation).
+Submuscular breast augmentation showed a volumetric reduction of the muscle of almost 50% at one year.
+Subglandular breast augmentation showed a volumetric reduction of the breast gland of 23% at one year.

 A breast implant induces the formation of scar tissue around the implant.
 This is called a capsule.
 The capsule can thicken over time, cause discomfort and distort the contours of the breast.
 Most patients prefer not have new implants and fat grafting is an elegant technique to replace the lost volume and restore the aesthetic contours of the breast.

 When a breast implant is inserted in the retropectoral position the implant will be manipulated by the muscle action.
 Breast animation will occur and implants will migrate upwards over time due to the muscle action.
 The breast tissue will eventually hang over the implant; this is called the waterfall effect.
 Breast implant is removed and replaced or only fat grafting is performed to restore the volume.